ivre/masscanned/README.md

-    -i, --iface <iface>                           the interface to use for receiving/sending packets --ip-addr <iplist>                        Inline list of IP addresses to impersonate, comma-separated --ip-addr-file <ipfile>                   File with the list of IP addresses to impersonate --ip-addr <iplist>                        Inline list of IP addresses to impersonate, comma-separated --ignored-ip-addr-file <ignoredipfile>    File with the list of IP addresses to NOT respond to -m, --mac-addr <mac>                          MAC address to use in the response packets -q, --quiet                                   Quiet mode: does not output anything on stdout
+    -i, --iface <iface>                           the interface to use for receiving/sending packets --ip-addr <iplist>                        Inline list of IP addresses to impersonate, comma-separated --ip-addr-file <ipfile>                   File with the list of IP addresses to impersonate --ignored-ip-addr <iplist>                Inline list of IP addresses to NOT respond to, comma-separated --ignored-ip-addr-file <ignoredipfile>    File with the list of IP addresses to NOT respond to -m, --mac-addr <mac>                          MAC address to use in the response packets -q, --quiet                                   Quiet mode: does not output anything on stdout